Roman Kingdom

 The Roman Kingdom, also known as the Roman monarchy and the regal period of ancient Rome, was the earliest period of Roman history, when the city and its territory were ruled by kings.
 According to tradition, the Roman Kingdom began with the city's founding c.
-753 BC, with settlements around the Palatine Hill along the river Tiber in central Italy, and ended with the overthrow of the kings and the establishment of the Republic c.
+753 BC, with settlements around the Palatine Hill along the river Tiber in central Italy, and ended with the overthrow of the kings and the establishment of the Roman Republic c.
 509 BC.

 Little is certain about the kingdom's history as no records and few inscriptions from the time of the kings have survived.
-The accounts of this period written during the Republic and the Empire are thought largely to be based on oral tradition.
+The accounts of this period written during the Republic and the Empire are thought largely to be based on oral tradition and debated as to their historicity.